-- 4.2 In the two workshops so far Board Members have also: - Heard from staff groups on the efficiencies they have identified and the changes they are making. - Scrutinised the progress in implementing the peer review of street lighting, and are keen to scrutinise progress with other reviews concluded. - Reviewed the areas for new peer reviews and identified five to date.
+- 4.7 The Redesign Board will also contribute to the Council's Programme once confirmed.
+This means that the work plan will need to adapt to any new requirements arising from the Programme. - 4.8 The Board has also built its work plan around the business it has inherited from the former Board and developed it.
+In the two workshops held so far Board Members have: - Heard from staff groups on the efficiencies they have identified and the changes they are making. - Scrutinised the progress in implementing the peer review of street lighting, and are keen to scrutinise progress with other reviews concluded. - Reviewed the areas for new peer reviews and identified five to date.
 These are: music tuition, commissioned preventative services for children, car parking, grey fleet and procured legal services.
 Members and Trade Union representatives for these reviews are also agreed. - Agreed the criteria to identify peer reviews, as set out in Appendix 1. - Agreed the changes to the peer review process based on the feedback from those involved to date. - Received information about their role in peer reviews (from the peer review framework and the code of practice in shadowing staff). - Offered support and challenge for the review being carried out in Community Services on fleet maintenance. - Contributed to workshops on the Council's energy role. - Taken part in activities to identify the change Board Members want to see in the Council and what the Board should achieve in the next year.
-This included the need to keep going with redesign as well as identifying new areas of work. - 4.3 Information about Redesign, including the content and output from Board workshops is available on the redesign pages of the intranet. - 4.4 The discussions in the workshops have helped to build the programme of work into the five work streams identified above.
-Some new areas of work this highlighted include: - Capture the extent to which unnecessary processes and burdens on staff are removed and work is streamlined to help manage workloads and improve responsiveness of services, from the programme of Lean and other reviews. - Celebrate and communicate the achievements of staff in identifying the change needed and making the change happen. - Design a new process for adopting review recommendations within Services and the process and timescales for checking in on implementation. - Develop proposals on a refreshed set of organisational competencies and attitudes, covering knowledge, skills and behaviour. - Include in the programme of organisation change and support how to make the Council a more rewarding place to work, an employer of choice, treating staff with respect, improving jobs and recognising the positive terms and conditions staff have (to support the Council's approach to workforce planning). - Recognise that the Redesign process has been largely introspective (other than community body feedback) and the need to explore the behaviours required of the Council from a partner perspective and with partners. - Develop a process for reviewing services delivered in partnership if partners agree to be involved. - Identify further opportunities for Member development given the changing expectations of Members. - Developing a new communications plan for redesign covering all of the Board's activities and for the range of redesign stakeholders.
+This included the need to keep going with redesign as well as identifying new areas of work. - 4.9 Some new areas of work identified by the Board include: - Capturing the extent to which unnecessary processes and burdens on staff are removed and work is streamlined to help manage workloads and improve responsiveness of services, from the programme of Lean and other reviews. - Celebrating and communicating the achievements of staff in identifying the change needed and making the change happen. - Enabling and encouraging staff to report their ideas for change directly and if preferred confidentially. - Designing a new process for adopting review recommendations within Services and the process and timescales for checking in on implementation. - Developing proposals on a refreshed set of organisational competencies and attitudes, covering knowledge, skills and behaviour. - Including in the programme of organisation change and support how to make the Council a more rewarding place to work, an employer of choice, treating staff with respect, improving jobs and recognising the positive terms and conditions staff have (to support the Council's approach to workforce planning). - Recognising that the Redesign process has been largely introspective (other than community body feedback) and the need to explore the behaviours required of the Council from a partner perspective and with partners. - Developing a process for reviewing services delivered in partnership if partners agree to be involved. - Identifying further opportunities for Member development given the changing expectations of Members. - Developing a new communications plan for redesign covering all of the Board's activities and for the range of redesign stakeholders.